itlinuxmaker/DNS_Failover/README.md

 ## Purpose

 The script is intended to be installed **directly on the Bind9 DNS server** and executed regularly via a **cron job**.
 It monitors multiple services on two mail servers and automatically updates the relevant DNS CNAME records using `nsupdate` when a failure is detected.
+Additionally, the MySQL socket is checked for its existence and the storage capacity of the partition containing the movable server files is queried.
+Both of these actions can lead to a mail system failure.

 This ensures seamless service continuity by redirecting traffic to a backup mail server.